pyhope/dp-mg2sio4/README.md

 ### Step 3: Recalculation
 1. Do PCA analyses for all trajectories in Step 1.
 Construct a training set using these frames.
 Random select some frames that are not selected by PCA to construct a test set.
 2. Do high-accuracy DFT recalculations for both training and test sets.
+Example input files can be found at `./VASP-example/recalculation`.
-3. Use the recalculated training set (set.000) and test set (set.001) to train a preliminary MLP.
+3. Use the recalculated training set (set.000) and test set (set.001) to train the first MLP.
+* **Note:** Remember to increase NBANDS to make sure the highest energy band is completely empty.
+The default NBANDS is usually too small for super-Earth mantle conditions.

 ### Step 4: Iterative training
-1. Run NPT simulations for various disordered structures that are not included in Step 1 using LAMMPS and the preliminary MLP.
+1. Run NPT simulations for various disordered structures that are not included in Step 1 using LAMMPS and the MLP.
 2. Do PCA analyses and high-accuracy DFT recalculation.
 3. Calculate the test error (energy, force, and stress RMSE) for each structure.
 For a structure with high RMSEs, add all recalculated frames of it into the training set.
 For a structure with acceptable RMSEs, add all recalculated frames of it into the test set.
 4. Train an updated MLP with the new training and test sets and repeat Step 4.